 Estimates for Traffic in California Legal Online Poker

 Legalization in CA could alter the online poker landscape in the US.
 Major operators including PokerStars, partypoker, WSOP.com, and others would be interested in moving into the state.
-California legalization could also spur other states to get on the bandwagon as well, especially if interstate compacts are allowed.
+California legalization could also spur other high-population states to get on the bandwagon as well, especially if interstate compacts are allowed.
 Online poker in Florida or online poker in Texas would be similarly impactful.